bbc/bmx/docs/audio_definition_model.md

 `raw2bmx -t op1a -o output.mxf --adm-wave-chunk axml,adm_itu2076 --wave input.wave`

 The `axml` chunk in this example is known to contain ADM metadata and therefore the `--adm-wave-chunk` option is used.
 If it doesn't contain ADM metadata and should still be transferred to MXF then use the `--wave-chunk` option.
-The `chna` chunk (mapped from MXF) is also written to the output file.
+The `chna` chunk (mapped to a MXF descriptor) is also written to the output file.

 The default layout is to have mono-audio MXF tracks.
 This can be changed using the `--track-map` option.
-For example, this command will group each stereo channels into an MXF track:
+For example, this command will group stereo pairs into MXF tracks:

 `raw2bmx -t op1a -o output.mxf --track-map '0,1;2,3' --wave input.wave`

-Note that the channel index is zero-based for track mapping.
+Note that the channel index is zero-based in the `--track-map` option.

 ## Converting a MXF+ADM to Wave+ADM